StuartsProjects/StuartsProjects.github.io/_posts/2025-10-10-The-adverse-impact-of-using-powerbanks-for-LoRa-nodes.md

 OK, so some power banks can have a significant adverse impact on LoRa reception, but the problem is that apart from carrying out the link test above, you cannot tell which power banks are good and which are bad.

 So best advice is probably to avoid powering LoRa nodes from power banks or chargers that power the node via the USB connection, use a direct battery instead.

+## Next:

+I wonder if the power bank EMI is impacting the LoRa reception through the air from the power bank box or via the USB power cable ?

 ### Stuart Robinson